kana2001/studocu_coursehero_pwner/README.md

 # studocu_coursehero_pwner

 ## what it does
-generates a 10 random essays for you to upload to coursehero/studocu
+generates 10 random essays for you to upload to coursehero/studocu

 ## how to build
 - `python -m venv myenv`